barklyprotects/homebrew-barkly/README.md

 #### Projects file
 A project file is maintained on a Barkly user's computer in `~/barkly/projects`.
 If none exists, we create one with `base` in it.
-Put a project on each line:
+For details on base, view it's [Readme.](projects/base/README.md) Put a project on each line:
 ```
 base